-There’s a lot of applicable learning in this domain from what startups and enterprises see trying to adopt “Lean Startup” “Minimum Viable Product” thinking.
+There’s a lot of applicable learning in this domain from what startups and enterprises see trying to adopt “Lean Startup” and “Minimum Viable Product” thinking.
 Still, it comes down to innovative, creative thinking by marketers to develop the right tactics that can help them test their strategies without risking the brand or diminishing the overall impact of the overall marketing campaign.

 Agile Marketing brings together marketers and other players to collaborate on improving customer experiences.
-If you were ever a sole marketer for a company or part of a small startup/company marketing team, you know how this looks like.
+If you were ever a sole marketer for a company or part of a small startup/company marketing team, you know what this looks like.
 You can move much faster when you need to deliver the overall marketing impact on your team (or in your head).
 Most marketing organizations lose this advantage when they grow beyond the single team and specialize.

 Agile Marketing requires Lean/Agile Leadership.

-Agile Marketing tries to bring back this effectiveness, speed, fun, and focus of the small startup regardless of your organization size.
+Agile Marketing tries to bring back this effectiveness, speed, fun, and focus of the small startup regardless of your organization’s size.
 We create autonomous agile marketing teams empowered to make local decisions aligned with achieving their goals while doing what’s right for the overall brand.
 This only works if we:

 - build the right competence by hiring the right people and encouraging them to master their domain, and giving them the space to learn and improve